 - Are your eating and sleeping habits out of your control?

-Basically early recovery is challenging for recovery addicts.
-In fact this is a kind of bumpy ride where people can experience unusual high and low tides of mood.
+Basically, early recovery is challenging for recovering addicts.
+In fact, this is a kind of bumpy ride where people can experience unusual high and low tides of mood.
 This leads them towards or tough practice of emotional control.
 It is inevitable to learn the management of emotions because relapse might be followed in case of failure in learning emotional management.

-Emotional Regulation is a multi-faceted term which has following Dimensions.
+Emotional Regulation is a multi-faceted term which has the following Dimensions.

 - Modulation of Emotional Regulation: